A Post-Newtonian Analysis of Regularized 4D-EGB Theory: Complete Set of PPN Parameters and Observational Constraints: Astrophysical constraints

 \subsection{The Double Pulsar periastron shift}

 The binary’s orbital motion affects the pulses from a pulsar in a binary system, altering their arrival times at radio telescopes \cite {Taylor:1994zz}.
 By measuring these arrival times accurately over long periods of time, we can detect slight variations in the orbital motion.
 In 2003, the double pulsar PSR J0737\,--\,3039A/B was first detected, representing probably one of the best binary systems for studying gravitational effects.
 Such a claim is based on the following facts: $i)$ it is the only binary where we can see both pulsars, $ii)$ it is not so far from Earth — nearly $0.61\text{kpc}$, and $iii)$ its orbit is almost “edge-on” to us.
-All these listed properties indicate why the double pulsar offers a unique opportunity to explore the strong gravity regime and, consequently, any deviation from GR.
+All these listed properties indicate why the double pulsar offers a unique opportunity to explore the strong gravity regime and, consequently, any deviation from GR \footnote{A recent study, which can be found in Ref.\cite{AbhishekChowdhuri:2022ora}, discusses the evolution of eccentricity in binary systems within the PN framework, extending beyond Horndeski’s theory.
+This work also explores its capability to differentiate from GR.}

 More recently \citet{Kramer:2021} presented precise determination of periastron precession using 16-year data span of the PSR J0737\,--\,3039A/B. To obtain stringent bounds using this higher accurate system, it is necessary to derive a new expression for $\dot{\tilde\omega}$, since the inclination $i$ is now close to $90^\circ$.
 Being $\cos i\approx0$, the variations of $\Omega$ will not affect the periastron advance rate, which, in turn, will lead to a modification in equation \eqref{dwt} proportional to ${\cal W}$.
 However, due to the radial nature of the 4D-EGB correction to the relative acceleration, the expression \eqref{dot-omega} for $\dot{\tilde\omega}$ remains valid for the double pulsar system.
 The total mass of the two stars is $2.587M_{\odot}$, their orbit is slightly elliptical with $e=0.0878$, and they complete one revolution in $P=0.10225$ day.
 The measured precession rate reads $\dot{\tilde\omega}=(16.899323 \pm 0.000013)\,$ degrees per year.
 Using these data, it is possible to obtain a stronger constraint on the re-scaled GB coupling, namely,